enzymApp/meteor-accounts-passwordless/README.md

 Simple optional helper to get the parameters from route, call Meteor.loginWithPasswordless and display component based on status (loading, success, failure).
 For the url-based validation only.

+#### handleClientIpAddress(profile, clientIpAddress)

+Callback you could define to do something with the client IP address and the user's future profile.
+Must return the profile that will be saved on user creation.

 #### Workflow